lymeo/apollon/README.md

   };
 ```

-> This could have exported any other king of data source for example a MySql connection or a Mongoose client
+> This could have exported any other kind of data source for example a MySql connection or a Mongoose client

 ## The src root directory